 It’s safe and the interest rates are better than saving accounts.

 The returns might be lesser when compared to stock investments or real estate investments but the real benefit is that they have no risk involved.
 So your returns are guaranteed!

 41. Start Walking

-Walking has many benefits like better cognitive abilities, relaxation, stress relief, reduces the risk of heart diseases, makes you happy, and the list goes on and on.
+Walking has many benefits including better cognitive abilities, relaxation, stress relief, reduced risk of heart disease, makes you happy, and the list goes on and on.

 42. Fill Surveys To Earn Some Cash